catharsisjelly/catharsisjelly.github.io/performance.md

 #### February 2017 - Bar Wotever

 My venture into queer cabaret.
-I have written some odd poetry in the past and every now and then I like to unleash it onto the world.
+I have written some odd poetry in the past and now and then I like to unleash it onto the world.
 Bar Wotever is a club/cabaret night that usually takes place in Vauxhall (London) but they did a small tour and held a three-night stint in Bristol and I was glad to be part of it.

 ## Links